 The EGR system is a closed loop control system that controls percent of EGR in the cylinder using the EGR valve and Throttle.
 The percent of EGR is calculated using two different methods and the difference between these two calculations is used to determine if the system is operating corrected.
 First, the expected amount of EGR in the cylinder is calculated using a model that is based on the commanded EGR and Throttle position.
 Second, the EGR in the cylinder is measured by subtracting the mass air sensor (MAF) reading from a speed-density model of the air charge into the cylinder.
 The speed-density model accounts for both fresh air and EGR and is based on the volumetric efficiency of the engine.
 High or excessive EGR flow is detected when the measured amount of EGR is greater than the expected amount of EGR.
-On the 6.7L engine, low or insufficient EGR flow is detected when excessive use of the intake throttle is required to meet air path setpoints.
+On the 6.7L engine, low or insufficient EGR flow is detected when the measured amount of EGR is less than the expected amount of EGR.
+On the 3.2L engine, low or insufficient EGR flow is detected when excessive use of the intake throttle is required to meet air path setpoints.
 On all engines, a slow EGR system is detected using the excessive EGR flow system monitor.